Marigot Bay

 Marigot Bay is located on the western coast of the Caribbean island country of Saint Lucia, 3.75 miles southwest from Castries and a short distance from the Saint Lucian National Marine Reserve.
 It is surrounded on three sides by steep, forested hills.

 History

 The inland portion of the bay forms a hurricane hole, used to shelter boats from hurricanes.

-Marigot Bay is a historic landmark, having been the site of a number of battles between the French and British navies.